Mannion’s layup gives No. 14 Arizona 93-91 win vs Pepperdine

 UP NEXT

-Pepperdine: The Waves will take on Central Florida in the consolation bracket.
+Pepperdine: The Waves will take on Central Florida on Friday in the consolation bracket.

-Arizona: The Wildcats will face Penn on Friday in the winners’ bracket.
+Arizona: The Wildcats will face Penn in the winners’ bracket.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25